Top 10 One Team NBA Players In the League History

 Unlike other players on the list, Dr. J did play for other teams, including the New York Nets (now Brooklyn Nets).
 However, the Philadelphia 76ers is his only NBA team.
 Even though he came to the league at 26, Erving played eleven seasons and won the NBA championship in 1983.
 Plus, he was an NBA All-Star each year!

 While many remember him for his spectacular dunks that no one could match at the time, Erving was also a prolific scorer and often underrated defender.
-The best proof of his athletic abilities is that he averaged 32 minutes per game even in his last season!
+The best proof of his athletic abilities is that he averaged 32 minutes per game in his last season!

 5. Tim Duncan